Featured Instigator: Susan Mazza

-One of Susan’s favorite quotes comes is “Never believe that a few caring people can’t change the world.
-For, indeed, that’s all who ever have” by Margaret Mead.
+One of Susan's favorite quotes is "Never believe that a few caring people can't change the world.
+For, indeed, that's all who ever have" by Margaret Mead.

 When asked "if money were no object, what would you do all day?" she responded, "Actually a lot of the same things I do today - write, speak, coach, and facilitate progress.
 I would probably focus more time on writing and playing music though."